 Laugh, our final invitation

-October is coming to an end and so is our mental health month blog series.
-For the last 9 weeks we have been exploring each invitation on our Grow Your Mind Checklist poster.
-Tina and I have used this last call to action constantly during our first year as a start up.
+This is the last of our mental health month blog series.
+Over 9 weeks we have been exploring each invitation on our Take care of your mind Poster Tina and I have used this last call to action constantly during our first year as a start up.
 LAUGH.
 There have been stuff ups and delirious tiredness that resulted in weepy non sensical giggles as well as an ongoing banter that has helped two humans navigate this Grow Your Mind experience fairly well.
 After all who can’t relate to turning to humour to overcome some of the most stressful or butt clinchingly awkward moments in life?
 We certainly can.

 Like that time when we were just about to launch Grow Your Mind.
 I was riding my bike carrying brand new gratitude journals for the first run of our new beautiful kits.
 I was moments from my destination only to find my bag had let me down, it split open and sent over 100 journals flying across the road.
 I watched as cars began tearing them apart.
 There was a choice in that moment, to have an adult tantrum or to get the giggles.
 I don’t always choose the latter but suffice to say it helped put a little perspective on it all.
 They were just gratitude journals after all — time to put the theory into practice.
 Thank goodness I am not that gratitude journal currently being run over.